brianSalk/Daily-Problems/waiting_in_line/README.md

 #### Summary
 Part A is straight forward and only requires you to know that factorials are used to count permutations.
 Part B is the same as Part A except the spatial distribution of the people changed.
 Part C might seem the most odd.
-Because mutliplying be $1$ does not change a product, we do not care that we are only selecting $5$ of $6$ people.
+Because mutliplying by $1$ does not change a product, we do not care that we are only selecting $5$ of $6$ people.